Colin-B-Billhardt/DNN-Mutation-Operators/README.md

 mnistModel:

 This is the code used to train and save the model that is used in the mnistDecisionTree code.
--Make sure to change the file paths to your own relevant file paths
+-Make sure to change the file paths to your own relevant file paths.